koldinger/Tardis/README.md

          * `chkconfig tardisd on`
          * start the service
            * `service tardisd start`
-     * Repeat the process with the tardisremote scripts, if you wish to support accessing the database via the remote protocol.
+     * Repeat the process with the tardisremote scripts, if you wish to support accessing the database via the remote (http) protocol.

 Server Requirements
 -------------------